 On June 1, 2017, the Ontario government introduced its Fair Workplaces, Better Jobs Act, 2017 (the “Act”).
 On November 22, the Act was passed in the Legislature and received Royal Assent on November 27.
 Headlining the Ontario government’s legislative changes is a hike to minimum wage for Ontario workers that will be increased to $15.00 per hour over the next 18 months.
-We previously provided an overview of the Act, which can be accessed here.
+We provided an overview of the Act in a previous article.

-In the interim, the Act has undergone vigorous debate and amendments, including amendments in August, which were covered in our webcast that can be accessed here*.
+In the interim, the Act has undergone vigorous debate and amendments, including amendments in August, which were covered in our webcast*.
 Most recently, on November 16, 2017, the Standing Committee on Finance and Economic Affairs (the “Standing Committee”) chose to adopt a number of additional amendments to the Act, which have now been adopted by the Legislature with the passing of the Act.